In Support of Richard Stallman

 Even though Stallman hands out these cards to men and women alike, some women take it as highly offensive, to the point of describing it as “sexual harassment.”
 For the sake of advancing sensible thinking, intellectual honesty, and fairness towards victims of real sexual harassment, let's stop hyperbolizing and recognize that it's not anything near “sexual harassment.”

 We don't know which are the precise words in the card that some women find offensive.
 We suspect it could be the expression “tender embraces,” and/or the word “exotic.”
-There is in fact a wave a new puritans who seem to think it is disgusting for people to admit they wish to find a romantic relationship, except perhaps when hidden in some dating website or app.
+There is in fact a wave of new puritans who seem to think it is disgusting for people to admit they wish to find a romantic relationship, except perhaps when hidden in some dating website or app.

 A “tender embrace” is a hug which expresses a feeling of warmth and caring, it does not normally refer to sex.
 With the level of exaggeration fueled by the new puritans we are witnessing these days, one cannot avoid wondering: if Stallman had started the Free Hugs Campaign, would he be accused of “sexual harassment” for that as well?